icfantv/google/index.md

 If the algorithm is complicated or highly numerical (bit shifting, arithmetic, etc...), consider testing while writing code rather than just at the end.

-When you find mistakes, don't "randomly" change stuff to fix the error.
+When you find mistakes, DEBUG YOUR CODE!
+Don't just "randomly" change stuff to fix the error.
 Think about WHY the bug is occurring.
+If you just start changing stuff without thinking about it, it's going to be a HUGE red flag in your interview and as well it should.

 # Data Structures
 [This section](data-structures.md) contains a list of the MINIMAL amount of data structures you should know for the interview.